iiNomad23/FHV_BachelorThesis/README.md

 # Bachelor's Thesis

-This repository includes all LaTeX files of my bachelor's thesis **Integrating a feature-oriented testing system into the development cycle of technical systems**.
+This repository includes all LaTeX files of my bachelor's thesis **Development of a Test Case Management System for Gantner Instruments Measurement Systems**.

 Written with [Overleaf](https://www.overleaf.com/) and [TeXstudio](https://www.texstudio.org/).

 ### Abstract
 The development of technical systems is a complex and costly process.
-Therefore, it is important that products are thoroughly tested before delivery to the customer.
+It is therefore important that the products are tested specifically and carefully before delivery to the customer.
+Due to scarce resources and deadline pressure, this is often neglected, or only carried out inadequately.
-However, this is often neglected or done insufficiently due to time pressure and deadlines.
-A well-structured test plan can minimize this risk and integrate the testing process into the product development cycle.
-This allows stable hardware and efficient, well-structured software to be delivered to the customer without significant delays.

-Using techniques such as feature-oriented development, certain features must be accepted and tested before the product release.
-This in turn allows newly implemented features to be thoroughly tested and contribute to high quality.

-This can be achieved by structuring features in a database.
-A system based on these feature descriptions can support automatic testing, conduct targeted tests for individual features, and accelerate their acceptance.
-This reduces testing effort and provides focused feedback to the developers.
+A test case management system makes it possible for features to be tested and approved before a product is released.
+This in turn enables newly implemented features to be thoroughly tested, thus contributing to the high quality of the product.
+As a result, stable hardware as well as efficient and well-structured software can be delivered to the customer.

+The goal of this thesis is to develop a Test Case Management System, which makes it possible to describe features of measurement systems of the company Gantner Instruments.
+In addition, the test case management system should be able to receive test results from an already existing test automation system and assign them to features.

+The Test Case Management System developed in this thesis allows a precise description of features and test results as well as their storage in a database.
+Using a standardized API, data can be retrieved from the system and processed by external systems.
+By carefully documenting features and test results, statistics and reports can be generated that reflect which features were successfully tested.
+This makes it possible to monitor the progress of testing and to determine which features are ready for release and can be incorporated into the product on the basis of targets.